benfjohnson/developer-dot/_posts/2017-01-5-from-rest-v1-to-rest-v2.md

 `GET //development.avalara.net/1.0/tax/{latitude},{longitude}/get`

-Rather than making a call such as this, we suggest using our transactions create endpoint but with transaction `type`s such as: `SalesOrder`, `ReturnOrder`, `PurchaseOrder`, and `InventoryTransferOrder`, that provide temporary documents which are great to use as a quote to estimate tax.
+Rather than making a call such as this, we suggest using our transactions create endpoint but with a transaction `type` such as: `SalesOrder`, `ReturnOrder`, `PurchaseOrder`, and `InventoryTransferOrder`, that provide temporary documents which are great to use as a quote to estimate tax.
 Our v2 offers the seamless transition from an "Order" type to an "Invoice" type transaction that will be maintained, all it takes is the simple modification of one or two parameters, depending on whether you're ready to `commit` the transaction `type` or not.
-What's great about the new v2 API is that not only can you use these temporary documents to make estimates but you can also make a call to get all the tax rates for whatever region you may intend to do business in.
-For instance if you wanted to make a sale to someone in Indian Wells, California, for which you have Nexus, you'd be able to see the rate breakdown for that city with a request like the following.
+Another nifty feature of our REST v2 is that you can make a call to get all the tax rates for whatever region you may intend to do business in.
+For instance if you wanted to make a sale to someone in Indian Wells, California, you'd be able to see the rate breakdown for that city with requests like the following.

 **v2 Request:**